 Repairing leaks, electrical problems or major components can cause the bill to go up much higher.
-Additionally, luxury cars are usually always more expensive to fix, not only because of the pricey parts but also because you need a special mechanic to work on the system.
+Additionally, luxury cars are almost always more expensive to fix, not only because of the pricey parts, but also because you need a special mechanic to work on the system.

 Power Steering Assist FAQs

 How much does it cost to fix the power steering assist fault?